 Step No. Procedure On-premise Microsoft Azure 15 Registering the EX- See "Registering the li- Same as "On-premise" PRESSCLUSER license cense" in the Installation and Configuration Guide.
-16 Creating a cluster: Set- See "Creating the config- The COM heartbeat, ting the heartbeat method uration data of a node BMC heartbeat, and cluster". in "Creating DISK heartbeat cannot the cluster configuration be used. data" in the Installation and Configuration Guide.
+16 Creating a cluster: Set- See "Procedure for cre- The COM heartbeat, ting the heartbeat method ating the cluster configu- BMC heartbeat, and ration data" in "Creating DISK heartbeat cannot the cluster configuration be used. data" in the Installation and Configuration Guide.

 Step No. Procedure On-premise Microsoft Azure 17 Creating a cluster: Setting the NP resolution processing The network partition resolution resource is used.
-See the following: - "Creating the configuration data of a node cluster" in "Creating the cluster configuration data". in the Installation and Configuration Guide - "Network partition resolution resolution resources details" in the Reference Guide.
+See the following: - "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data". in the Installation and Configuration Guide - "Details on network partition resolution resolution resources" in the Reference Guide.
 See either of the following depending on the load balancer to use: - See "5.3.
 Configuring the EXPRESSCLUSTER settings" in this guide See "6.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.
-18 Creating a failover group and monitor resource See "Creating the configuration data of a node cluster" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
+18 Creating a cluster: Creating a failover group and monitor resource See "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
 See the following in addition to the description of "On-premise." - "Understanding Azure probe port resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide.
 See either of the following depending on the load balancer to use: - See "5.3.
 Configuring the EXPRESSCLUSTER settings" in this guide. - See "6.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.